cliff-lewis/hr-data-analysis/README.md

 # hr-data-analysis
 Tree Based Model for Retention Data

-Mock data used to showcase how I analyzed a dataset in order to give insights to increase employee retention.
+Mock data used to showcase how I analyzed a dataset in python to garner insights that could increase employee retention.
 Began with data cleaning and exploratory data analysis, before coding some visualizations to try and notice patterns between variables.

 <img width="904" alt="Screenshot 2024-08-27 at 11 39 55 AM" src="https://github.com/user-attachments/assets/204abccf-129b-4f9b-8843-42a62943ed91">

-This scatterplot can help notice trends of two possible groups: those that are overworked and who performed well until the quit, and those who may not have performed well and were let go.
+This scatterplot can help notice trends of two possible groups: those who were overworked and performed well until they quit, and those who performed poorly and were let go.

 Through this analysis I tried to identify the biggest variables that led to employees leaving Sailfort Motors, in order to allow HR and upper leadership to try and amend these shortcomings.